liu-kristina/liu-kristina/README.md

 ## Hi there 👋

 Hello, I'm Kristina (previously Liu) Liang!
-I'm a scientist currently pursuing training in Data Science.
+I'm a scientist with a background biomedical imaging with certification in data science and AI.